Justice and Rationality

 In the Republic, Socrates argues that justice pays.

-Justice is necessary for rationality and hence for the ability to make choices that are likely to result in the best life and most happiness.
-In a just human being, the three parts of the soul are in "harmony."
+Justice is necessary for the ability to make choices that result in the best life and most happiness.
+The parts of the soul are in "harmony."
 Reason rules, spirit is reason's ally, and appetite is held in line.
 The three parts of the soul are organized so that action is in accordance with the knowledge of the good.
 This knowledge belongs to reason.
 In this part of the soul, there is the knowledge that existence in the body is temporary, that the body and its needs are distractions, and that the good most of all resides in a certain exercise of theoretical reason involving knowledge of the forms.

 north of the Mare Imbrium ("Sea of Rains")